Fight Climate Change and Plant A Tree

-Bike-Ped Improvements On West Street Bridge
+Pedestrian-Wheelchair-Bike Improvements On West Street Bridge

-West Street Bridge before improvements
+West Street bridge before reconstruction

 The West Street bridge that crosses the railroad tracks just east of Washington Street was opened for travel recently after many years of study, plans, plan revisions, public review, more revisions, and construction.
 Prior to this improvement, this bridge was a narrow, wood-decked structure that allowed traffic to cross only from one direction at a time.
 This was a hazardous area for pedestrians, bicyclists, and wheel-chair users attempting to reach businesses on Washington Street.